SwiftERM Hyper-personalisation for ecommerce email marketing

 More data

 Big Data’s usefulness as a business tool has made companies hungry for more data that they can use to better understand their customers, funnels, operations, and financials.
 Marketing automation systems produce granular, customer-focused data that can help your teams segment their customers, build better nurture campaigns, and close more sales.
-All of this new data can be analyzed right in the marketing automation tool, or it can be fed into a business intelligence (BI) tool to view its impact on the company’s overall ROI.
+All of this new data can be analysed right in the marketing automation tool, or it can be fed into a business intelligence (BI) tool to view its impact on the company’s overall ROI.

-Analytics and reporting
+Analytics and Reporting

 The best marketing automation software includes analytics and reporting features that track and illuminate your campaigns.
 Using these features can help your team build better campaigns with more personalisation and better customer targeting.
 While BI software brings together data from all across the company, marketing automation analytics focuses on marketing and sales campaigns.